ADEK007/ADEK007/README.md

 - 💞️ I’m looking to collaborate on Automation.
 - 📫 How to reach me: mail me on- mdhhmobin@gmail.com

-# 💫 About Me:
-I'm a passionate programmer and aspiring circuit designer currently interning at Research Expert.
-I'm always eager to learn new things and collaborate on exciting projects.<br><br>Looking to contribute to an e-commerce site, I'm skilled in problem-solving and have a strong foundation in programming languages.
-I'm also actively expanding my knowledge in circuit design, exploring the intersection of hardware and software.<br><br>Feel free to ask me anything about programming, circuit design, or my experiences.
-I'm always happy to share my insights and learn from others.<br><br>Fun fact: Did you know that a circuit can run on both voltage and current?
-It's a fascinating aspect of electrical engineering!
+**💫 About Me**
+I’m a passionate programmer and aspiring circuit designer, currently working as an Embedded Engineer at Drishti with past experience as a Junior Researcher at Research Expert.
+I enjoy building projects at the intersection of hardware and software, blending creativity with problem-solving.

+🔧 What I Do

+Programming in C, Python, JavaScript, and MicroPython

+Designing and implementing embedded systems

+Exploring IC design, low-level programming, and power management

+Experimenting with IoT projects like an ESP32-based smart coffee/tea vending machine

+🌱 What I’m Learning
+I’m actively deepening my knowledge in circuit design and the embedded software lifecycle, aiming to contribute to research and future innovations in IC mask design.

+🤝 Let’s Connect
+I’m always open to collaboration on exciting projects, especially in embedded systems, IoT, or circuit design.

+⚡ Fun Fact
+Did you know that a circuit can run on both voltage and current?
+It’s one of the most fascinating aspects of electrical engineering!

 ## 🌐 Socials: